nope2jope/selenium_driver_tute/README.md

 # selenium_driver_tute
-personal notes, tutorial on selenium and chromedriver
+personal notes, tutorials on selenium and chromedriver